arduino/docs-content/content/arduino-cloud/01.getting-started/04.cloud-lora-getting-started/cloud-lora-getting-started.md

 ## Step 3: Completing Arduino Cloud Setup

 In this step, we will complete the Arduino Cloud setup that we started earlier by configuring a device.
 We will create a simple **test variable**, that we will use to send data from the MKR WAN 1300/1310 device.
-This will just be a counter that updates every 10 seconds, to see if the data can be successfully sent from **end device** to the **Arduino Cloud** via the **The Things Network**.
+This will just be a counter that updates **3 minutes**, to see if the data can be successfully sent from **end device** to the **Arduino Cloud** via the **The Things Network**.

 ***At this point, we will need to make sure that we are in reach of a gateway registered to The Things Network.
 This might take a few attempts, depending on your device's success of transmitting to a nearby gateway.
 You can check the coverage of your area through either [TTN Map](https://www.thethingsnetwork.org/map) or the [TTN Mapper](https://ttnmapper.org/)***